persimenreed/TSP/README.md

 # TSP
-Solution for the Traveling Salesman Problem
+Solution for the Traveling Salesman Problem using local search optimization algorithm in combination with multilevel paradigm to improve quality.